galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > ### {% icon hands_on %} Hands-on: Quality check
 >
 > 1. **FastQC** {% icon tool %}: Run FastQC on the imported FastQ file with default parameters
-> 2. Inspect the FastQC report on the webpage
+> 2. Inspect the FastQC report on its webpage output
 >
 >    > ### {% icon tip %} Tip: Inspecting the content of a file in Galaxy
 >    >